What is Chiropractic Treatment?

 BENEFITS OF CHIROPRACTIC TREATMENT

 Chiropractors are best known for safely and effectively treating acute back and neck pain, as well as headaches.
-They are also trained to treat extremities (shoulder pain, hip pain, ankle pain, etc).
+They are also experts in treating extremities (shoulder pain, hip pain, ankle pain, etc).
 Whereas a medical doctor might prescribe pain medicine, muscle relaxers or anti-inflammatory drugs, and an orthopedic doctor might suggest surgery, a chiropractor will treat your back problems by hand, through manipulation of the spine.

 Chiropractors bring the musculoskeletal structure into proper alignment.
-Chiropractors change the position of your body and apply pressure to particular points along the spine that are not properly aligned.
-This results in a popping noise similar to the one created when you crack your knuckles.
-The noise is created by a change in pressure in your joints as gas bubbles are released.
+Chiropractors change the position of your body and apply pressure to particular points along the spine that are not properly align.
+This results in a popping noise similar to the ones you hear when you crack your knuckles.
+The noise comes from the change in pressure in your joints as gas bubbles are released.
 There is no real “cracking” of any bones or joints.

 Involves no drugs or surgery

 A broad range of techniques are used to locate, analyze and gently correct vertebral misalignments (subluxations) in the spine.
 Chiropractors primarily use spinal manipulation and soft tissue techniques to address misalignments. electrical muscular stimulation, ultrasound or massage.
 But they never use pharmaceutical drugs or invasive surgery.
 Chiropractic is a natural method of healing that stimulates the body’s communication system to work more effectively to initiate, control and coordinate the various functions of the cells, organs and systems of the body;therefore anyone can benefit from Chiropractic!

 Chiropractors recognize that many factors affect your health, including exercise, nutrition, sleep, environment and heredity.
 Chiropractic focuses on maintaining your health naturally to help your body resist disease, rather than simply treating the symptoms of disease.